• About

 Have a fax machine handy.
 They usually ask for a faxed copy of a driver’s license.
 If you chose a broker that has offices in your area, you can head in there and supply that information.

 Once you’re approved the fun begins.
 You get to fund your account.
 Now you’re up and running.
-Before you go crazy trading, use a simulated investment account.
+Before you go crazy trading, use a simulated account.
 This is important!

 • TD Ameritrade – best overall brokerage account for beginner traders.